Copyright © 2023 Alyssa Corso. All rights reserved.

 This guide will walk you through how to build your skills, land your first clients, price your services, and create a sustainable consulting business.

-An SEO consultant helps businesses increase their online visibility in search engines like Google, Bing, and YouTube.
+An SEO consultant helps businesses increase their online visibility in search engines like Google, Bing, and other search engines.

 A lot of times, this means driving organic (non-paid) traffic that converts into leads, sales, or increases brand awareness.